thepower/power-docs/docs/Maintain/build-and-start-a-node/03-private-keys-generation.md

 ## Introduction

-This guide will help you to easily generate the private and public keys for nodes.
+This guide will help you to easily generate the private and public keys for nodes and accounts.

 ## Private key generation